-Possession and sale of marijuana in the state of Florida can lead to serious charges despite the fact that the use of medicinal cannabis is now acceptable for debilitating medical conditions.
-While the rest of the country may be easing up on marijuana legislation, Florida still holds some of the strictest laws in the Florida Statutes.
+Possession and sale of marijuana in the city of West Palm Beach can lead to serious charges despite the fact that the use of medicinal cannabis is now acceptable for debilitating medical conditions.
+While the rest of the country may be easing up on marijuana legislation, West Palm Beach still holds some of the strictest laws in the Florida Statutes.
 If you face marijuana charges in Palm Beach County, you could face severe penalties without the legal counsel of a dedicated criminal defense attorney.

 Drug charges in Florida are strict and archaic when you consider that marijuana is still classified as a Schedule I controlled substance, on par with heroin and even more restricted than cocaine.
 Simple possession charges could lead to up to a year in jail and $1,000 in fines.
 This is possible with small amounts of marijuana.
-The severity of the crime naturally increases the more of the drug that is found in your possession.
+The higher the quantity of the drug that is found, the stricter the penalties.

 For amounts less than 20 grams, you can be charged with a first degree misdemeanor offense.
 This is what can potentially lead to a year in jail and $1,000 fines.
 If you are discovered to be in possession of over 20 grams, you face a 3rd degree felony offense.
 Penalties jump to 5 years in prison and up to $5,000 in fines.

 If you are caught in possession of twenty-five or more marijuana plants, you could be charged with a 2nd degree felony.
 Penalties include up to 15 years in prison and $10,000 fines.

 Possession with intent to Sell or Manufacture Marijuana